harding/bitcoinops.github.io/_posts/en/newsletters/2021-01-13-newsletter.md

   increasing bandwidth or reducing privacy (see [Newsletter #63][news63 bcc15759]).
 However, the BIP37 mechanism being used to suppress transaction relay allows the initiating node to request full transaction relay at any time.
-Transaction relay can consume hundreds of megabytes of data per day per peer, so nodes need to set their anti Denial of Service (DoS) limits with the assumption that each BIP37-based low-bandwidth blocks-relay-only connection could suddenly become a full transaction relay connection.
+Transaction relay consumes node resources such as memory and bandwidth, so nodes need to set their connection limits with the assumption that each BIP37-based low-bandwidth blocks-relay-only connection could suddenly become a full transaction relay connection.